 Can the Government Buy My Property?

-If you’ve received a piece of certified mail stating in no uncertain terms that the city intends to purchase your land and home for the good of the public, it might not be a scam.
-Under the Arizona Constitution, the government is authorized to exercise eminent domain authority, “if the taking is for a public use and the property owner is paid just compensation.”
+If you’ve received a piece of certified mail stating in no uncertain terms that the city intends to purchase your land or real estate for the good of the public, it might not be a scam.
+Under the Arizona Constitution, the state government is authorized to exercise eminent domain authority “if the taking is for a public use and the property owner is paid just compensation.”

-Yes, you read that right: The government can take your home and property if they have a legitimate public use for doing so.
+Yes, you read that right: The government can take your private property if they have a legitimate public use for doing so.

-“Typically, these cases are about addressing the amount of compensation that has been offered by the condemning authority,” says James T. Braselton, an attorney in Phoenix who often represents commercial landowners in eminent domain cases.
+“Typically, these cases are about addressing the amount of compensation that the condemning authority has offered,” says James T. Braselton, an attorney at Dickinson Wright in Phoenix who often represents commercial landowners in eminent domain cases.

-“When the state department of transportation or other authority condemns land, they are almost always doing so in connection with a major road construction project and these are well recognized as public uses and are deemed necessary for the public use, so the right to condemn is almost never challenged,” he adds.
+“When the state department of transportation or other authority condemns land, they almost always do so in connection with a major road construction project.
+These are well recognized as public uses and are deemed necessary for the public use, so the right to condemn is almost never challenged,” he adds.

-To determine what is a just and fair, a landowner must prove what they believe the property is worth.
-Most often this is done through one independent appraiser and one private appraiser.
+To determine what is just and fair, a landowner must prove what they believe the property is worth.
+Most often, this is done through one independent appraiser and one private appraiser.
 These reports are the primary evidence for moving the case forward.